 The Library & Archive contains a range of unique materials that are not available at other libraries and archives (whether conventional or otherwise), including:

 The majority of the collection is catalogued and can be searched here, although there remain a substantial number of items that are yet to be entered into the catalogue.

 A selection of materials used at the November 2021 event 'Monitoring the state and learning from history: policing and racism in the Statewatch Library & Archive' are available to view online at the leftove.rs site.

-The Statewatch Library & Archive has its origins in State Research, which was formed in 1977 by a group of journalists and researchers based in Poland Street, London.
+The collection was started in 1977 when State Research was formed by a group of journalists and researchers based in Poland Street.
 The group published a bimonthly bulletin of the same name on civil liberties and the state in the UK and globally.
 It ceased publication in 1982.

 Spotted an error?
 If you've spotted a problem with this page, just click once to let us know.

 Statewatch does not have a corporate view, nor does it seek to create one, the views expressed are those of the author.
 Statewatch is not responsible for the content of external websites and inclusion of a link does not constitute an endorsement.
 Registered UK charity number: 1154784.
 Registered UK company number: 08480724.
 Registered company name: The Libertarian Research & Education Trust.
-Registered office: 10 Queen Street Place, London EC4R 1BE. © Statewatch ISSN 1756-851X.
+Registered office: MayDay Rooms, 88 Fleet Street, London EC4Y 1DH. © Statewatch ISSN 1756-851X.
 Personal usage as private individuals "fair dealing" is allowed.
 We also welcome links to material on our site.
 Usage by those working for organisations is allowed only if the organisation holds an appropriate licence from the relevant reprographic rights organisation (eg: Copyright Licensing Agency in the UK) with such usage being subject to the terms and conditions of that licence and to local copyright law.